 The Ancient World (3).
-Prereq: HIS 107, or WVC 101, or department consent.
+Prereq: HIS 107, or department consent.

 The development of the social, political, religious, and artistic life of the ancient world to the fall of the Roman Empire in the West.
 The emphasis is on the indebtedness of later civilization to the ancient world.
-(Fall, odd years)
+(Fall, odd vears)